 Third parties or publicly available sources.
 We may receive personal data about you from various third parties [and public sources] as set out below:

-analytics providers and website experience recording services such as Google, Mixpanel and FullStory based inside and outside the EU;
+Analytics providers (both inside and outside the UK) and website experience recording services such as Google, Sentry and FullStory

 Joint Mortgage applicants.
 If you’re a joint mortgage applicant, please ensure that any other joint applicants have given their consent to their personal data being processed as set out in this Privacy Notice.
 Whenever a joint application is made, we will assume that the main applicant has secured the express consent for any necessary processing set out in this Privacy Notice, from all other joint applicants.